Ishanthedev/ishan-learn-becurious/networking.md

     - Packet SRC 1.3.3.7(Home) Destination 52.217.13.37 Default route 0.0.0.0/0 sends all the packets to ISP(Internet service provider)
     - ISP has multiple interface route table is used for selection
     - Based on the Route table of ISP router

 | Destination     | Next Hop/Target |
 |---------------------|---------------------|
 | 52.217.13.0/24       | 52.217.13.1         |
 | 0.0.0.0/0           | 52.43.217.1         |
 | 52.43.215.0/24      | 52.43.215.1         |

    - Router compares packet destination IP and royte table matching destination.
 The more specific prefix are preferred(0 lowest, 32 highest).
 Packet is forwarded on to the next Hop/Target
    - Routing is the process where the packet hop by hop across the internet from source to destination(Mac address of router)
    - ARP(Address resolution Protocol L3 work) protocol will give you the mac address of the given IP address
    - Limitation --
-     - No method for channels of comminactions SRC IP <=> DIST IP Only
+     - No method for channels of communcation  SRC IP <=> DIST IP Only
      - IP can be delivered out of order